Toomre stability of disk galaxies in quasi-linear MOND: Disk stability and surface density

 \citet{Toomre_1964} used numerical experiments to show that the WKB approximation works quite well even when $\lambda_{crit} \approx r$ (see their section 4b).
 A likely explanation is that $\dvg$ at any point mostly arises from material within $\frac{1}{4}$ of a perturbation wavelength \citep{Safronov_1960}.
 This is due to the steep inverse square law of Newtonian gravity.
 Perturbations in MOND also follow an inverse square law in both the AQUAL and QUMOND formulations, though there is an additional angular dependence which is absent in Newtonian gravity \citep{Banik_2015}.
 Thus, we assume that our WKB approximation should work well when $\lambda_{crit} < r$.

 We use Figure \ref{L_crit} to show the results of Equations \ref{L_crit_Newton} and \ref{L_crit_MOND}, each time showing a line of equality for the reasons just discussed.
 The bottom panel shows $\lambda_{crit}$ for $\Lambda$CDM-like models, where the RC is indistinguishable from MOND.
-For comparison, we also use a thick pink curve to show the result for a bare Newtonian disk without any DM halo.
-In Newtonian models with a halo, the boost to the rotation curve increases ${\Omega_r}$, thus reducing $\lambda_{crit}$.
+For comparison, we also show the result for a bare Newtonian disk without any DM halo.
+In Newtonian models with a halo, the boost to the RC increases ${\Omega_r}$, thus reducing $\lambda_{crit}$.
 The reduction is more significant for a galaxy with lower $\Sigma_0$ (higher $S$) because such galaxies need a more substantial DM halo in order to explain the observed properties of LSBs.
-Consequently, the overall appearance of Figure \ref{L_crit} is very similar to Figure \ref{Min_z_rms}, our estimate of the minimum $z_{_{rms}}$ required by the disk to ensure its stability.